alexbsec/alexbsec.github.io/_posts/2024-01-16-monitored-htb.md

 This was a nice ride.
 Lots of rabbit holes along the way, but lots of new things learned.
 We were able to find our way in the website by first using snmpwalk which leaked some unprivileged user credentials.
 With these, we were able to create authentication tokens at `/nagiosxi/api/v1/authenticate` endpoint, which were then used to test a SQL injection at `/nagiosxi/admin/banner_message-ajaxhelper.php` endpoint.
 With SQLMap, we were able to retrieve the administrator API key, which was used to create a new admin account under Nagios XI.
 Then, this newly created admin account provided us the opportunity to run a reverse shell within Nagios XI commands, granting us the user shell.

-From there, we simply listed all sudo commands that we could run without a password to find one that used service running from a binary that we had written permissions.
+From there, we simply listed all sudo commands that we could run without a password to find one that used service running from a binary that we had write permissions.
 We added our second reverse shell payload into it, restarted the service, and got the root shell.

 Simply amazing!